Kopachelli/zero-player-kingdom/README.md

 - Items with attack arrays add their array with the equipping units'.
 Do not include duplicates
 - Update Initialization: The Knight unit equips a sword before the battle

-0.8.0: Drink this potion!
+0.8.0: Drink this potion! <-- Typescript

 - Adds a healing potion to the game
 - New Item: Basic Healing Potion : Extends Item.
-Gives 10hp to the user
+Gives 10hp to the user when used.
+Destroys itself when used
-- New feature: World item list. when an item is create it is added to the world item list
+- New feature: World item list. when an item is create it is added to the world item list.
+Likewise, when it is destroyed, it is removed
 - Update Item: Add a destruction method which erases the item and removes it from the world item list
 - Update item: Add a Use method which applies functionality when the item is used
 - Update initialization: The Knight uses the healing potion before the battle